Skip to main content

 Q: Will integrations built for the ODS/API continue to work with the new system?

-The Data Management Service will be a fully compatible Ed-Fi API implementation.
-Client applications that interact with the REST API will continue to work*.
+Ed-Fi API v8 will be a fully compatible implementation of the Ed-Fi API specification.
+Client applications that interact with the REST API will continue to work.

 note

-The base URLs will be different in the Data Management Service compared to the ODS/API.
-The differences between the two can easily be bridged if needed by changing client code to query the root endpoint (Discovery API), or with special redirection rules in an API Gateway application sitting in front of the Data Management Service.
+The base URLs will be different in Ed-Fi API v8 compared to the ODS/API.
+The differences between the two can easily be bridged if needed by changing client code to query the root endpoint (Discovery API), or with special redirection rules in an API Gateway application sitting in front of Ed-Fi API v8.

 Q: Will integrations built for the Admin API continue to work with the new system?

 Yes — if referring to the Management API specification.
 No — if referring to the specific software application called "Admin API".
-The Data Management Service will have a different database system than the ODS/API, including restructuring of the data currently housed in the EdFi_Admin and EdFi_Security databases.
-The project will introduce a new application, called the DMS Configuration Service.
-The plan is to implement the Management API specification (version 2), so that applications and scripts developed on this specification can interact seamlessly either with the platform of today or of tomorrow.
+Ed-Fi API v8 will have a different database system than the ODS/API, including restructuring of the data currently housed in the EdFi_Admin and EdFi_Security databases.
+The project will introduce a new application, called the Configuration Service, which implements the Ed-Fi Management API specification.
+The plan is to implement the Management API specification (version 3), so that applications and scripts developed on this specification can interact seamlessly either with the platform of today or of tomorrow.

 Process